 Is Palm Reading Real?
 An Honest Answer from the Creators of a Palmistry App

-60% of American adults hold at least one "New Age" belief, including astrology and psychics (Pew Research Center, 2018).
+Roughly six in ten American adults hold at least one "New Age" belief — astrology, psychics, reincarnation, spiritual energy in physical objects (Pew Research Center, 2018).
 So, is palm reading real?
 No. Your hand does not hold a crystal ball.
 No crease on your palm knows whether you will get promoted in October.
-We built PALMReader to force self-reflection.
+We built PalmMingle to force self-reflection.
 We completely reject prophecy.
 We treat our users as smart adults who do not need comforting mystical lies.
 You need a sharp, honest tool to examine your own toxic traits and hidden potentials.

 The Brutal Truth: Is Palm Reading Real?

-41% of Americans believe in psychics (Pew Research Center, 2018).
-But is palm reading real?
-It fails completely as a scientific predictive tool.
-But it succeeds brilliantly as a devastatingly effective psychological mirror.
+Palmistry fails completely as a scientific predictive tool.
+It succeeds brilliantly as a devastatingly effective psychological mirror.
 We built this app to force you to look at your own behavior.

 You hold grudges and you know it.
 Your heart line forks at the end.
 Traditional palmistry reads this as a sign of someone who loves hard and gets confused about it.
 You are the friend who narrates every text thread out loud.
 Both of these things exist in the same line.

-Per a 2018 Pew Research Center study of 4,029 adults, 41% of Americans believe in psychics.
-When people ask, is palm reading real, they miss the point: the real psychological utility of these systems relies entirely on introspection, not literal clairvoyance or supernatural intervention.
-This shifts the focus from fate to personal accountability.
+Pew's 2018 survey put belief in psychics at 41% of American adults, which is a lot of people outsourcing a hard question.
+When people ask whether palm reading is real, they miss the point: the psychological utility of these systems rests entirely on introspection, not on clairvoyance.
+That shifts the focus from fate to personal accountability.

 We refuse to sell you a fantasy.
 Call a hotline if you want someone to tell you about meeting a tall, dark stranger in April.
 Look at your hand if you want to understand why you keep picking fights with people who care about you.
 We use these palm features, combined with Big Five and Enneagram data, to match you with friends who will tolerate your specific brand of chaos.